When Health Is Treated as a System

 None of these operate independently.
 Each continually influences the others.

-Why Fragmented Care Falls Short
+Why Fragmented Approaches Fall Short

-Resilience Comes From Integration
+Patterns From Integration

-This is not idealism.
+This is not an intervention model.

-It is how complex systems maintain balance.
+It is an observation about how complex systems maintain balance.

-How ZenTrust Approaches Wellness
+How ZenTrust Studies This

-It is something cultivated with living systems.
+It is conducted with living systems.

-A Shift Already Underway
+A Research Shift Already Underway

 This is not a rejection of medicine or science.